 (there are camping beds too but not going to cover them due to weight and pack size)

 The air mats are by far the thickest, most cushioned and most comfortable.
 I’ve had better nights’ sleep on camping air mats than I’ve ever had indoors.
-They have the added bonus of packing up far smaller than the other mats too; a decent one will pack to the size of a 330ml can of coke.
-It’d seem like an easy choice and I should probably end this section here with a few good examples, like this budget friendly one from Trinordic;
+They have the added bonus of packing up far smaller than the other mats too; a decent one will pack to the size of a water bottle.
+It’d seem like an easy choice and I should probably end this section here with a few good examples.
+One of the more popular mats at the moment, although with a low r-rating of 1.6, is the Trekology UL80.
+I have one myself, and use a foam mat underneath to insulate forther and prevent any damage to the mat.
+It’s quieter than some of the more expensive air mats, is very thick, and has a curved top to stop you rolling off during the night, which is a great touch.

 But there’s a slight flaw with air mats.
 Air.
 Which is kind of integral to the design.
 And no, I don’t mean the added effort to blow the thing up in the first place.
 Here’s a quick diagram.